googleapis/google-cloud-cpp/doc/adr/2022-11-10-multiple-versions-of-GCP-service-in-one-library.md

 vN and vN+1 of a GCP service might exist at the same time.
 They might share names (although not protobuf package names), but have different feature sets.
-Customers must be able to use these different versions of the same GCP service, in a single C++ program.
+Customers must be able to use these different versions of the same GCP service in a single C++ program.

 Historically, we have grouped related services into a single library.
 We have